thorn969/liquipedia-scripts/README.md

 ## Usage

+### shell
+This script fetches League ID from the [ESL Website](https://play.eslgaming.com) and sends it to the lp-ept-cups file that it automatically runs every 60 seconds for 4 hours.

+Fetching is dependant on [flaresolverr](https://github.com/FlareSolverr/FlareSolverr).

+As noted below, Liquipedia Username and Password must be set as environmental variables to access Liquipedia.

 ### lp-ept-cups
 This script fetches data regarding the weekly SC2 cups from the [ESL website](https://play.eslgaming.com) and uses it to update Liquipedia.
 It can